VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Run as a Spark job, using the spark-submit command

+#### `--standalone-spark`

+Aliases: `--spark-standalone`

+Run as a Spark job, using a vanilla Spark distribution downloaded by Scala CLI

 #### `--command`

 Print the command that would have been run (one argument per line), rather than running it